 Every installation of PHP comes with default settings which are usually fine for most websites.
 Occasionally, the needs of a website makes it necessary to adjust these PHP settings.
 For example, your site may need to upload files larger than the current PHP upload limit allows.
-In that case, you would need to create a php.ini (phprc) file and update this value.
+In that case, you would need to create a php.ini (phprc) file, or access the existing phprc file, and update this value.

 The DreamHost phprc file

 The standard term for a PHP configuration file is php.ini.
 However, DreamHost uses the term "phprc" file instead.
 This acts the same way – only the name is different.
 In this article, only the term phprc is used.

 Some variables (in particular,

 upload_max_filesize) are subject to internal limitations; increasing them significantly beyond the default values will not work correctly and will cause issues with your site.